Sacco and Vanzetti: Defendants in prison

 For their part, Sacco and Vanzetti seemed to alternate between moods of defiance, vengeance, resignation, and despair.
 The June 1926 issue of Protesta Umana, published by their Defense Committee, carried an article signed by Sacco and Vanzetti that appealed for retaliation by their colleagues.
 In the article, Vanzetti wrote, "I will try to see Thayer death [sic] before his pronunciation of our sentence", and asked fellow anarchists for "revenge, revenge in our names and the names of our living and dead."
 The article made a reference to La Salute è in voi!, the title of Galleani's bomb-making manual.

 The Sacco-Vanzetti Defense Committee newspaper relays a message from Sacco and Vanzetti: "La Salute è in voi!"

 Both wrote dozens of letters asserting their innocence, insisting they had been framed because they were anarchists.
 Their conduct in prison consistently impressed guards and wardens.
 In 1927, the Dedham jail chaplain wrote to the head of an investigatory commission that he had seen no evidence of guilt or remorse on Sacco's part.
 Vanzetti impressed fellow prisoners at Charlestown State Prison as a bookish intellectual, incapable of committing any violent crime.
 Novelist John Dos Passos, who visited both men in jail, observed of Vanzetti, "nobody in his right mind who was planning such a crime would take a man like that along."
 Vanzetti developed his command of English to such a degree that journalist Murray Kempton later described him as "the greatest writer of English in our century to learn his craft, do his work, and die all in the space of seven years."

 During the trial, Supreme Court Justice Louis Brandeis, who was then in Washington, invited Sacco's wife to stay at his home near the courthouse.
-Sacco's seven-year-old son, Dante, would sometimes stand on the sidewalk outside the jail and play catch with his father by throwing a ball over the wall.
+Sacco's seven-year-old son, Dante, would sometimes stand on the sidewalk outside of Norfolk County Jail and play catch with his father by throwing a ball over the wall.